adikoul04/CodePath_WEB102/crypto-hustle/README.md

 - [x] Filtering to display only blockchain-based cryptocurrencies
 - [x] Responsive design that works on both desktop and mobile devices
 - [x] Currency images displayed alongside pricing information
+- [x] Navigation between several pages is implemented with Router
+- [x] When user clicks on a coin, more details are displayed from the API

 ## License